iarsystems/iar-risc-v-gd32v-eval/README.md

 ---

-The board brings jumpers for user-selectable functionality for its buttons and LEDs, according to the table below.
+The board brings jumpers with user-selectable functionality for its buttons, LEDs and powering options, according to the table below.

 | __Jumper__     | __Position__       |  __Selection__          |
 | :------------- | :----------------- | :---------------------- |